sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 <summary>ykpers</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Yubikey personalization program
+Short desc    : Yubikey personalization program
 URL          : http://opensource.yubico.com/yubikey-personalization/
-Лицензия     : BSD
+License      : BSD
-Описание     : Yubico's YubiKey can be re-programmed with a new AES key.
+Descript     : Yubico's YubiKey can be re-programmed with a new AES key.
 This is a library
              : that makes this an easy task.
 ```